stackbit-projects/maroon-broccoli-e9e83/content/pages/index.md

 sections:
   - type: hero_section
     section_id: hero
-    title: Welcome to the Trofimciuc family
+    title: Welcome to the Trofimciuc family website
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's